-This fee will also help ensure that the College has the human resources to continue providing access to low-cost, high quality counseling and medical care when needed, rather than charging a $45 first time visit fee and subsequent $30 per visit fee.
+This fee will also help ensure that the College has the human resources to continue providing access to low-cost, high-quality counseling and medical care when needed, rather than charging a $45 first time visit fee and subsequent $30 per visit fee.
 The fee does not cover medications, lab tests, lab drawing fee, immunizations, allergy injections, medical supplies, and minor medical procedures.
-The fee—which is not being instituted because of COVID—will be included in the total cost of attendance.
 We are sharing information about this change now in order to be transparent about the new fee structure.

 *Graduate students will have the ability to opt-in to the Health and Wellness Fee each semester.
 Graduate students who do not opt-in will continue to pay the current per visit fee to see a doctor or a nurse practitioner at Student Health Services and will pay a new per visit fee to see a Counselor.